prefonty/YT-SummarizeChat/README.md

-# Youtube Summarizer with Claude-3.5 & OpenAI
+# Summarize and Chat Youtube Videos (using SOTA LLMs)

 ## Overview